e9x/jsc.js-bridge/README.md

 ## Use cases:

-- Securing features in webpages (custom elements, websocket protocols, HTML generation, network requests)
+- Securing code in webpages (custom elements, websocket protocols, HTML generation, network requests, etc..)
 - Skipping parse times for huge blocks of code via bytecode
 - Simulating enviorments such as NodeJS by having no `window` or `location` properties in the context